osmanatam/100-days-of-code/post-log.md

 I'm watching very little media.
 Only an occasional show at the end of the day with my spouse- while I code.

-I take breaks to work out, cook and eat meals, and take walks.
+I take breaks to work out, cook and eat meals, and take walks with my spouse.

 <hr>